 - The Company benefits from favorable geologic conditions at all of its four (4) operating mines.
 Its lateritic nickel deposits are near-surface, blanket-like layered deposits with minimal overburden and generally five (5) to thirty (30) meters thick, enabling it to conduct simple contour mining using trucks and loaders without blasting, the use of chemicals or complex waste handling. - Historically, there was generally no market for the Company's limonite ore, which needs to first be extracted in order to mine the more valuable saprolite ore.
 There was also no market for lower grades of saprolite ore.
 Limonite ore was then regarded as overburden and placed in stockpiles, while the Company undertook selective mining of high-grade saprolite ore, leading to relatively high mining costs.
 Since 2005, the Company has found customers for its limonite ore with the development of the China NPI market and the commissioning of the Coral Bay HPAL facility.
 In 2008, the Company experienced increasing demand from its customers for low-grade saprolite ore and in 2010, it saw an emerging demand for the use of low-nickel, high iron limonite ore for blending with iron ore in the production of carbon steel.
-The Company's ability to sell limonite ore rather than place it in stockpiles as waste, and its ability to sell lower grades of saprolite ore allows it to mine in a more efficient manner and reduces the unit cost per wet metric tonnes (WMT) of nickel ore that it mine, thus improving its profitability.
+The Company's ability to sell limonite ore allows it to mine in a more efficient manner and reduces the unit cost per wet metric tonnes (WMT) of nickel ore that it mine, thus improving its profitability.
 The commencement of commercial operations of the Taganito HPAL facility in 2013 adds an additional outlet for the Company's limonite ore. - On average, the nickel deposits at the Company's four (4) operating mines are located within three